dreams-from-dust/Responsive-Nature-Cards/README.md

 - HTML5
 - CSS3

+### Live Demo
+You can view a live demonstration of this project here: [https://dreams-from-dust.github.io/Responsive-Nature-Cards/](https://dreams-from-dust.github.io/Responsive-Nature-Cards/)

 ### Getting Started
-To view this project, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+Simply clone this repository to your local machine and open the `index.html` file in your web browser.